mwlock/FPGA-WallClock/README.md

 The following labeled diagram shows the various displays and controls for the project:
 ![Labeled Diagram](/images/fpga_labeled.jpeg)

+**24 Hour Display**
+*Seven segment display [1]* shows the current time in the 24-hour format.

+**Seconds Display**
+*Seven segment display [2]* shows the current seconds in a decimal format, while the seconds are also shown on *LEDs [3]* in a binary format.

+**Increment Minutes**
+The minutes will automatically increment when the seconds overflow, and will automatically reset to 0 before the minutes overflow.
+*Button [4]* can be used to manually increment the minutes.
+This button has been debounced, and will not affect the hours or seconds counter.
+*LED [7]* will light up to indicate that the increment minutes button is pressed down.

+**Increment Hours**
+The hours will automatically increment when the minutes overflow, and will automatically reset to 0 before the hours overflow.
+*Button [5]* can be used to manually increment the hours.
+This button has been debounced, and will not affect the minutes or seconds counter.
+*LED [8]* will light up to indicate that the increment hours button is pressed down.

+**Control Seven Segment Display Brightness**
+The brightness of *Seven segment display [1] and [2]* can be controlled using *switches[6]*.
+These switches act as a binary counter to control brightness using PWM, with 0 indicating a duting cycle of 0% and 255 indicating a duty cycle of 100%.
+*LED [9]*'s brightness is also controlled by these switches.

+**Power/Reset**
+All displays and counters can be turned on and off using *switch [10]*.
+Once the system has been turned off, the time is reset such that it will start from 00:00::00 once is is turned on.

 ## Files
 * TLM

-  The top level module, called "Clock.v" in the source files on GitHub, contains the primary logic for your wall clock and allows you to implement I/O and other modules.
+  The top level module, called "Clock.v" contains the primary logic for the wall clock and allows you to implement I/O and other modules.
-  It's important you leave the signals and registers as they are in this file, as this is what will be used in the automatic testbenches to mark your implementation.
-* Delay_Reset

-   It's also useful as many components require a set up time.
-So by using a delayed reset signal, we can cater for reset times of peripherals.
 * Seven-Segment Driver

-   This module takes 4 BCD values and displays them on the seven segment display.
+   This module takes 8 BCD values and displays them on the seven segment displays.

 * Decoder

     Used by the Seven-Segment Driver to decode decimal to the appropriate cathode pins.

 * Debounce

-   A debounce module you'll need to implement in order to debounce button presses.
+   A debounce module needed in order to debounce button presses.

 * PWM

-   A module you'll need to implement in order to give the seven segment displays changing brightness.
-This can be tricky, it's suggested you leave it for last.
+   Module that creates PWM signal to control brightness of Seven-Segment Displays.
+The cycle is matched using the output of the Count register of the Seven-Segment Driver Module